athirazizi/RayTracing/README.md

 The `rayDirection` multiplies the inverse view matrix by the normalised target with a perspective division.

 We then cache the ray directions, as the normalisation operation and the matrix multiplication operations might slow the CPU down.
 [Single instruction multiple data](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) (SIMD) performs these operations in fewer instructions, leading to faster execution times.
-Later on, this code will be refactored to be run on the GPU inside a shader (computer/raygen shader) where execution times will be fast.
+Later on, this code will be refactored to be run on the GPU inside a shader (computer/raygen shader) where execution times will be faster.

 ## 5.4 Using the Camera Class